-The oldest buildings on the campus (conjoined Buildings A and B) were constructed in 1931.
-Additional buildings were progressively added over time, with the latest building added in 1995.
+The school campus was built in the early 1900s, however the oldest building currently on campus was constructed in 1948.
+Additional buildings were added in 1952 and 1962, with the latest building (library) added in 1972.

-The Haaheo Elementary campus consists of school buildings with grass lawns.
-Tennis and basketball courts are located to the south, with open areas to the east.
-There is also a large area of overgrown vegetation to the west of the school buildings.
+The campus consists of school buildings with grass lawns.
+A baseball field and play area are located at the southeast side of the property.
+A garden area is located along the west school boundary.
 A facility plan is provided as Figure 2-1.

-Figure 2-1 also shows high activity areas at Haaheo Elementary.
+Figure 2-1 also shows high activity areas at Laupahoehoe High & Elementary.
 "High Activity Areas" include play areas, picnic areas, athletic fields, garden plots, unpaved parking areas, drop-off and loading areas, and any other area where students congregate on a regular basis.
 "Low Activity Areas" include open spaces not commonly used by students, building perimeters with landscaping that impedes regular access, building maintenance and storage areas, and any other areas where students are not expected to visit or congregate on a regular basis.